tansengming/tansengming.github.com/software/_posts/2011-07-26-Asynchronous-Javascript-Widgets.markdown

 ---
 layout: post
 ---
 If you intend to add widgets to your site, do note that they don't usually come as asynchronous Javascript.
 Meaning that they will screw up your page load times.
 For example, before switching to the async versions of the Facebook and Get Satisfaction widgets every page took an extra 3 seconds to load.
 I use [yepnope.js](http://yepnopejs.com/) whenever I can but not all widgets (e.g. Facebook) work well with it.

-Here is a list of asynced scripts I've been using:
+Here is a list of asynced versions of widgets I've been using:

 ### Google Analytics
 <pre class='prettyprint lang-js'>